akinlaba/tv_show_analysis/README.md

 ## Requirements

-1. Scrape and prepare your own data.
+1. Scrape or pull your data from an API and prepare it for data modeling.

 2. **Create and compare at least two models**.
 One of the two models should be a decision tree or ensemble model.
 The other can be a classifier or regression of your choosing (e.g. Ridge, logistic regression, KNN, SVM, etc).